teambit/examples-workspace-internal/README.md

 bbit install <package name>  # Add a new dependency bbit add <path to component> # Add a new component (see full instructions below)
 ```

+> After the first `bbit install` you'll get an error about a component not able to load.
+Don't mind that.
+> It's because there's a local extension define in the workspace that Bit tries to load.
+> This edge case will be resolved soon.

 ## workspace operations